Two US projects highlight divide over carbon removal’s role in climate fight

 SAVIOR OR FIG LEAF?

-The IEA says DAC would have to capture as much as 1 billion tonnes annually by 2050 if the world is to hit its decarbonization targets, a massive scale-up from the 10,000 tonnes it removes currently.
+The IEA says DAC would have to capture as much as 1 billion metric tons annually by 2050 if the world is to hit its decarbonization targets, a massive scale-up from the 10,000 metric tons it removes currently.

 A major concern is that DAC technology is both expensive and unproven at scale.
-Capturing carbon using DAC costs somewhere between $600 and $1,000 for each tonne, mainly because of the huge amount of energy required to run the equipment.
+Capturing carbon using DAC costs somewhere between $600 and $1,000 for each metric ton, mainly because of the huge amount of energy required to run the equipment.

-There are two commercial DAC facilities now in operation – a Climeworks project in Iceland that can capture just 4,000 tonnes of CO2 a year and Heirloom's project in California that can capture 1,000 tonnes annually, with the rest of the emissions removed by DAC attributed to small pilot projects.
+There are two commercial DAC facilities now in operation – a Climeworks project in Iceland that can capture just 4,000 metric tons of CO2 a year and Heirloom's project in California that can capture 1,000 metric tons annually, with the rest of the emissions removed by DAC attributed to small pilot projects.

 More than 100 other DAC projects are at various stages of development, but it is unclear how many will be completed or when, or how they would survive financially.